Back to Blog

 Platforms: Browser-based (desktop)

-Full disclosure: this is our product.
-We're including it because it genuinely solves a different problem than a standalone editor, but we'll be honest about the tradeoffs.
+Full disclosure: I built this.
+I'm including it because it solves a genuinely different problem than a standalone editor, and I'll be honest about the tradeoffs.

-CreateSocial isn't just a video editor — it's the full content pipeline.
-You start with idea generation based on your expertise and knowledge base, record with a built-in teleprompter and studio, get auto-generated subtitles (10 different styles, from karaoke word-by-word to classic outlines), edit in a full timeline editor, write platform-specific captions, and schedule directly to TikTok, Instagram Reels, Facebook Reels, YouTube, LinkedIn, and X.
+CreateSocial isn't just an editor — it's the full content pipeline.
+You start with idea generation based on your expertise and a knowledge base that actually understands your business.
+It generates content ideas you'd actually want to talk about.
+Then you record with a built-in teleprompter that auto-scrolls based on your voice.
+You get auto-generated subtitles in 11 different styles, a full timeline editor, platform-specific captions for TikTok, Instagram, YouTube, LinkedIn, X, and Facebook — each written differently for the platform — and scheduling from one dashboard.

 What it does well: